 Great customer experience enables targeted capabilities through intentional and aligned organization design.
 Having distinctive capabilities is critical to attracting and retaining customers and employees.
-Over time, the business gets a reputation for these target capabilities in the eyes of their customers and employees.
+Over time, the business gets a reputation for these target capabilities in the eyes of its customers and employees.
 Ensuring that customers and employees have the desired experience around these capabilities is critical to high external stakeholder confidence in the future.
-Investors reward this with a higher price to earnings multiple which means a higher market value.
+Investors reward this with a higher price-to-earnings multiple which means a higher market value.

 Contrast this organization design with another common design choice: functions.
-Designing by function is when people are grouped together by expertise—Marketing, HR, R&D, Commercial, Operations, Quality, Finance, Legal and so on.
+Designing by function is when people are grouped together by expertise—Marketing, HR, R&D, Commercial, Operations, Quality, Finance, Legal, and so on.
 Like any structure option, there are tradeoffs.
 Function optimizes professional expertise by grouping people together who share expertise, so it is easier to compare competence levels.
 But, functions can easily become silos that are too internally focused on their own issues.
-Finance is concerned about hitting quarterly earnings; operations is concerned with fulfillment; HR with hiring, developing and rewarding talent.
-In a functional organization, optimal customer experience is not achieved from within a function, but is the result of cross functional integration.
+Finance is concerned about hitting quarterly earnings; operations is concerned with fulfillment; HR is concerned with hiring, developing, and rewarding talent.
+In a functional organization, optimal customer experience is not achieved from within a function but is the result of cross-functional integration.
 The customers receive value as the organization works together as a seamless whole.
 Employees inside any particular function tend to glimpse only a piece of the customer experience.
-Functional organizations must work cross-functionally in order to provide effective customer experience.
+Functional organizations must work cross-functionally in order to provide an effective customer experience.

 In many industries functional organizations are considered best practice and the only viable choice.
 Organization design is described in terms of hardware and software.
 The hardware is the functional silo and the software are the decision rights and other mechanisms to make them work cohesively for customers or patients.
 In our experience, this is wrong.
 As we stated earlier, any structure can work but the choice of design determines how employees perceive the challenges of their customers.
 How people are grouped strongly influences what they believe is important and what they optimize.
 Again, “We are perfectly organized for the results we currently have.”